leongxingyu/tp/docs/DeveloperGuide.md

 ### Editing Product Details
 1. Prerequisites: List all products using `list` command.
 There should be at least multiple products in the list. <br><br>

-2. Test case: `edit 1 n/Updated name d/Updated description`
+2. Test case 1: `edit 1 n/Updated name d/Updated description`
    Expected: The name and description of the product with Product ID (PID) 1 will be changed to `Updated name` and `Updated description` respectively. <br><br>

-3. Test case: `edit 1 q/100 p/0.99`
+   Test case 2: `edit 1 q/100 p/0.99`
    Expected: The quantity and price of the product with Product ID (PID) 1 will be changed to `100` and `0.99` respectively.

 ### Increase Product Quantity
 1. Prerequisites: List all products using `list` command.
-There should be a particular product with `pid` 1.  <br><br>
+There should be a particular product with `pid` 1 and `pid` 2.
+   The product with `pid` 1 should have quantity 30 and `pid` 2 should have quantity 100. <br><br>

-2. Test case 1 : `inflow 1 a/Amount to increase`
+2. Test case 1 : `inflow 1 a/20`
-   Expected: The quantity of the product with Product ID (PID) 1 will increase by `Amount to increase`
+   Expected: The quantity of the product with Product ID (PID) 1 will increase by 20.
-    - Do note that `Amount to increase` must be less than INT_MAX.  <br><br>
+    - Do note that the Amount to increase must be less than INT_MAX.  <br><br>

-   Test case 2: `inflow 1 a/Amount to increase`
+   Test case 2: `inflow 1 a/2147483650`
    Expected: `Integer input exceeds largest integer allowed.
 Max integer is 2147483647` will be printed out.

 ### Decrease Product Quantity